tiliado/nuvola-app-bbc-iplayer/README.md

-BBC iPlayer Nuvola Player App
+BBC iPlayer Nuvola Player App (beta)
 =============================

 Integration of BBC iPlayer into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).

+This is a beta release: support for HTML5 Media Source Extensions (MSE) is new to WebKitGtk and may be still incomplete.
+Most BBC content works, most of the time, but not all.
+In those cases you can still use the Flash player, but Nuvola will be unable to detect or control playing state.

 Support
 -------